-The Language Exchange is happy to provide certified Sign Language Interpreters, when available, to meet the needs of our clients.
+The Language Exchange contracts with certified Sign Language Interpreters, when available, to meet the needs of our clients.
 For information and questions,

 There are strict standards for professional, certified Sign Language interpreting.
 These standards include a two-hour minimum and (depending on the circumstances) more than one interpreter may be required for appointments over one hour.